George-Ogden/concurrent-language/README.md

 `log.tsv` contains the headers `name`, `args` and `duration` where `duration` is the runtime in nanoseconds.

 _The benchmarking scripts were modified for the multi-core benchmarking to ensure the correct CPUs were used.
-The Python script was also slightly modified to include the extra time to setup multiple cores._
+The Python script was also slightly modified to include the extra time to set up multiple cores._
 # Scripts
 The main script is `./scripts/benchmark_visualization.py`.
-All other scripts are used for generating the code size coefficients.
+All other scripts are used to generate the code size coefficients.
 ## Benchmark Visualization
 `./scripts/benchmark_visualization.py` allows comparing the outputs of multiple runs.
 It takes in a list of directories and options for the output.